yuanmeng414/p8105_hw3_ym2866/Hw3.md

     ##   <chr>             <int>
     ## 1 fresh vegetables 150609

-From the aisle\_df there are 134 aisles and fresh vegatables is the most order from.
+From the aisle\_df there are 134 aisles and fresh vegetables is the most order from.
 The order number is 150609.

 ``` r